fbaube/wasm-go-component-example/README.md

-OB# wasm-go-component-example
+# wasm-go-component-example

-This repo contains a  minimal working version of the Bytecode Alliance's [Go language <tt>adder</tt> example](https://component-model.bytecodealliance.org/language-support/building-a-simple-component/go.html).
+This repo contains a pared-down, minimal working version of the Bytecode Alliance's [Go language <tt>adder</tt> example](https://component-model.bytecodealliance.org/language-support/building-a-simple-component/go.html).

-This was done to clarify and simplify the original, which is in a rat's nest of unrelated files and crosslinks.
+This was done to clarify and simplify the original, which is buried in a rat's nest of unrelated files and crosslinks.

-The license in this repo (Apache 2.0) is the same as in the Bytecode Alliance repo (above) and the [<tt>go-modules</tt> repo](https://github.com/bytecodealliance/go-modules).
+The license for this repo (Apache 2.0) is the same as in the Bytecode Alliance repo (above) and the [<tt>go-modules</tt> repo](https://github.com/bytecodealliance/go-modules).